The Arrow-Cross (Nyilas) Government

 23 December

 The germans have again mined the bridges.
 Apparently, as of tomorrow, the swiss passes will not be valid, and many friends have only that security.
-The markets are bare, the merchants have heard that there is only 2 weeks’ worth of food in reserve, they hide everything, they don’t redeem food coupons anywhere.
+The markets are bare, the merchants have heard that there is only 2 weeks’ worth of food in reserve, they hide everything, and they don’t redeem food coupons anywhere.
 The black market is exceedingly expensive.
 [19]

 Monday, 25 December